James asked me where to purchase a new violin (his was rusty??) and it's a frequently asked question, so I thought I might cover it here.

 The majority of you get your stringed instruments and supplies from Johnny Thompson's.

-you are a NOOOOOB.
+If you do, thenyou are a NOOOOOB.

 Johnny Thompson's instruments are not only crappy, but over-priced as well.
 Many of their bows and instruments are awful, and yet they are expensive.
 Their stuff sucks.
 And they're pricey.